Mcho11/Software-Standards/C#_Standards.md

 Classes should have less than X Constructors and Methods.

 ###Avoid large Methods - too many Lines of Codes###
 Methods should not have more than X lines of code.
 Large methods are more difficult to understand, and are a sign of a bad modularity of the code.

 ###Avoid Classes with a High Lack of Cohesion###
 Lack of cohesion implies Classes should probably be split into two or more sub/classes.
 Cohesiveness of Methods within a Class is desirable, since it promotes encapsulation.
 Low cohesion increases complexity, thereby increasing the likelihood of errors during the development process.
 Avoid Classes with a High Lack of Cohesion in Methods (LCOM > X).
 LCOM is an indicator of a Class whose methods only a few of its fields.

 ###Avoid Classes with High Coupling Between Objects###
-The Coupling Between Object (CBO) is equal to the fan-out of a Class, that is, the number of other Classes that are referenced through one of its methods or one of its fields.
+The Coupling Between Object(CBO) is equal to the fan-out of a Class, that is, the number of other Classes that are referenced through one of its methods or one of its fields.
 Excessive coupling between objects is detrimental to modular design and prevents reuse.
 The larger the number of couples, the higher the sensitivity to changes in other parts of the design and therefore the more difficult the maintenance.
 High CBO numbers might indicate that a class has too many responsibilities.
 Such a class is potential candidate for a refactoring where the class would delegate some the responsibilities to other classes or new classes (Extract Class, Extract Method refactoring).
 This will increase modularity and reusability.
 When refactoring with architecture in mind, the CBO metric can be used to check classes running on the application client that have high coupling.
 These classes are then good candidate for a refactoring towards the Session Facade pattern.

 ###Avoid High Response for a Class###
-Avoid High Response for a Class (RFC > X)\nRFC is the total number of local methods and remote methods called by methods in the Class.
+Avoid High Response for a Class (RFC > X).
+RFC is the total number of local methods and remote methods called by methods in the Class.
 If a large number of methods can be invoked in response to a message, the testing and debugging of the Class becomes more complicated since it requires a greater level of understanding required on the part of the tester.
 Reduce the number of local methods and remote methods called by methods in the Class.
 Reduce the number of local methods and remote methods called by methods in the Class.

 ###Avoid Classes with High Weighted Methods per Class###
 The Weighted Methods per Class metric is defined as the sum of all the Classes method's cyclomatic complexity.
 The number of methods and complexity of methods is an indicator of how much time and effort is required to develop and maintain the object.
 For maintainability reasons, High Weighted Methods per Class should not be too high.
 Reduce the number  - by splitting the Class in two or moving method to a component Class - or the Cyclomatic Complexity of the method of the non compliant Class.